How to Read a COA Without a Science Degree

 - Ask the vendor for the raw data file — HPLC instruments generate digital data files.
 A vendor who can provide the original data file (not just a PDF or screenshot) has nothing to hide.

-What NorthPeptide COAs Include
+What NorthPeptide Publishes

 Products mentioned in this article: